 Deciding which Ball to Attend

-Il Ballo del Doge (12 - 15 Feb) – Highly prestigious and most famous of the Venetian balls, it offers VIP level and status, based around one theme with stunning entertainment to watch.
+Il Ballo del Doge (04 - 07 Feb) – Highly prestigious and most famous of the Venetian balls, it offers VIP level and status, based around one theme with stunning entertainment to watch.
 You might even be rubbing shoulders with celebrities!
-The theme for 2015 is “Cupid in Wonderland” which falling on Valentine’s Day, cannot fail to be the ball for lovers!

 Mascheranda Ball (05 - 08 Feb) - For those wanting a more informal “party” ball, this is the one for you: be prepared to vote for the best Casanova and his Lady, and expect lots of fun and laughter at this historical ball.